fbpx

 Inside the hangar, the museum displays antique and vintage aircraft, a historical movie, and many other exhibits.
 But, the hangar itself is the best part.

-Tillamook is also home to the famed Tillamook Cheese Factory.
+Tillamook is also home to the famed Tillamook Creamery.
 Inside, you can watch Tillamook cheese be created and even taste samples.
 Scattered throughout the building are exhibits and signs that explain the cheese making process, from cows to package.

 The cheese factory is a fun learning experience, but you can also dine at the onsite restaurant, (featuring Tillamook cheese of course,) or enjoy the Tillamook ice cream.